 By Norma Wooding, Special to ASSIST News Service

-ASTON, BIRMINGHAM (ANS – June 11, 2105) — It was a hot summer’s day as a heat wave swept through the British Isles at the terrible time that Adolph Hitler was trying to destroy our country and my city, Birmingham, in particular, which was being hard-hit from his aerial bombing campaign.
+ASTON, BIRMINGHAM (ANS – June 14, 2016) — It was a hot summer’s day as a heat wave swept through the British Isles at that terrible time when Adolph Hitler was trying to destroy our country and my city, Birmingham, in particular, which was being hard-hit from his aerial bombing campaign.

 The date was June 17th, 1941 and my mother, Maud Knight, was about to give birth to her second daughter in the front room of 90 Sutton Street, located just off Park Lane, Aston, Birmingham.
 Because it was so hot, the neighbors had loaned her fans to try to help to keep the room cool.